Welcome to my review of the best long range rifle scopes for the money.

 Vortex Optics Crossfire II 6-24×50 AO

-• The adjustable objective provides image focus and parallax removal to the shooter while anti-reflective, fully multi-coated...
+- The adjustable objective provides image focus and parallax removal.
+Anti-reflective, fully multi-coated lenses provide bright...

 The Vortex Optics Crossfire II AO (Adjustable Objective) is yet another winner for the Vortex Crossfire II product line.
 The adjustable objective provides image focus and parallax removal, and a Dead-Hold BDC reticle ensures a great shot at varying distances where estimating holdover could be a factor.
 The lenses on this scope are fully multi-coated, anti-reflective, and provide a clear, bright view.